 The best way to reach spots like the Tidal Basin, National Mall, and National Arboretum is to not rely on a car.
 I like to reserve a parking spot nearby using SpotHero and then walk.
-I used the parking garage at the DC Wharf and then walked over to the Tidal Basin.
+I used the parking garage at the nearby Wharf DC (which is worth a visit on its own!) and then walked over to the Tidal Basin.
 It was really convenient, even with having the dog with my husband and me.

 If you’re visiting the National Arboretum, you’ll find free parking in lots throughout the gardens.
 It’s easy and convenient!